 - 23223—Possession of an Open Container in a Vehicle

 - 23224—Persons Under 21 Possession of Alcoholic Beverages in Motor Vehicles

 - Sources and Citations:

 By Ehline Law Firm.
 California Vehicle Code 20001 says drivers in accidents must immediately stop at the scene.
-If a driver leaves the scene by driving away it is a crime.
-Especially true is in the event the occupants, of the other vehicles, may have gotten injured.
-These rules get outlined in vehicle codes 20001, 20003 and 20004.
+If a driver leaves the scene by driving away, it is a crime.
+Especially actual is in the event the occupants of the other vehicles may have gotten injured.
+These rules get outlined in-vehicle codes 20001, 20003, and 20004.

 Vehicle Code 21050 states if you ride an animal on the highway, the rider has the same rights as those drivers of motor vehicles.
 This also means having the same duties of care.
-Exceptions apply when nature of animals come into play.
+Exceptions apply when the nature of animals comes into play.
 Then it cannot be applicable.